This brochure provides information for people considering, or affected by separation or divorce.

 - private law firm.

-Court staff can help you with questions about court forms and the court process, but cannot give you legal advice.
+Court staff can help you with questions about court forms and court processes, but cannot give you legal advice.

 If you have any concerns about your safety while attending court, please call 1300 352 000 before your court appointment or hearing.
 Options for your safety at court will be discussed and arrangements put in place.
 By law, people must inform the Court if there is an existing or pending family violence order involving themselves or their children.
 More detail may be found in the fact sheet Do you have fears for your safety when attending court?